deessee0/JavaApp/replit.md

 -   **POST-Redirect-GET pattern** is used in web controllers.

 **Feature Specifications:**
 -   **Authentication System**: Login/register with email and password.
-Session-based auth with redirect to /login for unauthenticated access.
+Session-based auth with redirect to /login for unauthenticated access. **✅ BCrypt password hashing** implementato per sicurezza (Nov 2025).
 -   **User Management**: Registration with declared and perceived skill levels.
 -   **Match Management**: Create, join, leave matches; automatic confirmation when 4 players join.
 Match deletion if the creator leaves.
 Only creator can finish matches. **Bug fix (Nov 2025)**: Riutilizzo registrations CANCELLED per evitare unique constraint violation su ri-iscrizione.
 -   **Feedback System**: Players rate others post-match, updating perceived skill levels.
 -   **Dynamic Sorting**: Matches can be sorted by date, popularity, or required level using the Strategy Pattern.
 -   **Notifications**: Implemented via the Observer Pattern for match confirmations and completions.
 -   **Data Seeding**: Automatic seeding of a complete dataset (users, matches, registrations) for testing.
-All users created with password "password123".
+All users created with password "password123" (auto-upgrade a BCrypt al primo login).

 **System Design Choices:**
 -   **Observer Pattern**: `MatchConfirmedEvent` and `MatchFinishedEvent` are published by `ApplicationEventPublisher` and handled by `MatchEventListener` for notifications.